 We ask that every walker aims to raise a minimum of £100 for Target Ovarian Cancer.
 There is no minimum sponsorship target for under 18s, but we do encourage children to fundraise.

 We encourage people to use online sponsorship as this saves time and money for us.
 It also makes it easier for you and your friends as you don’t have to go round collecting sponsorship money and then sending it to us.
-This year we have teamed up with everydayhero to help us with our registration process - when you sign up to The Ovarian Cancer Walk, your everydayhero giving page (similar to JustGiving) is automatically set up for you, meaning one less thing you need to worry about.
-Please do go ahead and start using your everydayhero page to fundraise, however if you are more comfortable with JustGiving you can set up your page here.
+This year we're using Active Network and JustGiving to help us with our registration process and fundraising - when you sign up to The Ovarian Cancer Walk, your JustGiving page can be automatically set up for you, meaning one less thing you need to worry about!

 Of course.
 Print off our sponsorship and Gift Aid declaration form so people can donate simply and easily.